cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/rulesets-api/delete.md

 <Aside type='warning' header='Important'>

-You cannot delete a ruleset that is still being referenced by other rules.
-For example, you cannot delete a custom ruleset being referenced in a rule with `execute` action.
+You cannot delete a ruleset that is still referenced in other rules.
+For example, you cannot delete a custom ruleset that is being deployed in a rule with `execute` action.

 To delete the ruleset, update or delete any rules that reference the ruleset and try again.

 </Aside>